Your money-making expert. Financial journalist, TV and radio personality.

 Being a courier could be just the thing for you!
 Delivering items to anywhere from John o’ Groats to Land’s End, courier jobs allow you to choose which jobs you would like to take.

-It’s a job that will fit in with your current lifestyle and earn you the extra money you need to enjoy life.
+It’s a job that can fit in with any lifestyle – courier work can be completed on a freelance or full-time basis.
 You don’t need to invest any money or quit your current job to become a courier, and the wages can be as much as £300 per day.

 There are over 60 courier companies in London alone, and more than 4,438 across the whole of the UK.
-Most companies have offices from Manchester and Birmingham to Plymouth and Aberdeen.
+Most companies have offices at key areas across the country, from Manchester and Birmingham to Plymouth and Aberdeen.

-Courier jobs involve carrying parcels in your vehicle to their destination; on time and with minimum hassle.
-Couriers are self-employed, but they contract out to various courier companies.
-All the jobs are recorded by you and the company, and you invoice the company at the end of the week.
+Courier jobs involve carrying parcels in your vehicle to their destination; on time and while keeping products in good condition.
+Couriers are usually self-employed, but they contract out to various courier companies.
+All deliveries are recorded by you, and you send an invoice to the company at the end of the week.